magohl/com.husqvarna.automower/README.md

 * 1.1.0 - Added new error codes from Husqvarna.
 Added 'Next start' capability that displays the scheduled next start.
 * 1.2.0 - Added support for Husqvarna Auth API changes.
 Added auth token caching.
 New improved multiple mower support.
 (Thanks to TheodorStorm for his contribution!)
 * 1.2.1 - Minor bugfix to support Homey Pro Early 2023 model
+* 1.3.0 - Action 'Pause' now send the correct command to the mower (bugfix).
+Trigger 'ErrorCode changed' now handled correctly which fixes side effects on other triggers also (bugfix).
+Fixed minor issue changing the polling settings (bugfix).
+Added new error codes from Husqvarna.
+Added capability 'Inactive reason' which Husqvarna have added to the mower status.
+Added trigger 'Inactive Reason changed'.
+Added action 'Poll' that will force a status update independent of any automatic polling.

 ### Capabilities
 * Activity